Baldwin of Béthune: Career

 In 1195 Baldwin married Hawise of Aumale, a great Anglo-Norman heiress, gaining through his wife vast lands and the title of Count of Aumale.
 The lands of Aumale itself were however lost shortly after in 1196, when the French captured and kept them.
 In 1197 Baldwin was one of the English delegates to the election of Richard's nephew Otto IV of Germany as Holy Roman Emperor.

 When John succeeded Richard as king in 1199, Baldwin was initially in his immediate circle.
 In 1200 he was one of John's guarantors for the peace signed with the French king, Philip and the next year he was one of the signatories to a royal grant.
 After that he seems to have become less close to the king and no doubt occupied himself with running both his wife's and his own extensive estates in England.

 On 13 or 14 October 1212 he died, probably in Hawise's house at Burstwick in Yorkshire, and was buried in the chapter house at Meaux Abbey, of which nothing remains.
-On 3 November 1212, Hawise promised the king 5000 marks (£3333 then, equivalent to over £3 million in 2014) to keep her lands and avoid a fourth marriage.
+On 3 November 1212, Hawise promised the king 5000 marks (equivalent to over £3 million in 2014) to keep her lands and avoid a fourth marriage.

-On the death of his father in 1199 he had become Advocate of the Abbey of Chocques and guaranteed its rights and privileges.
+On the death of his father in 1199 Baldwin had become Advocate of the Abbey of Chocques and guaranteed its rights and privileges.
 After he died, in memory of his donations, the abbot and monks prayed daily for his soul and held a solemn mass on the anniversary of his death.